timjen3/ttrpg-engine/Readme.md

 #### Roll Conditions

-Each die in the sequence must have a condition for whether or not it should be rolled.
+Each die in the sequence may have one or more conditions for whether it should be rolled.
+The condition will be associated to the die matching the Order attribute.

 The condition consists of an equation that will be evaluated where a value >= 1 will mean it should be rolled, and otherwise it should not.